Scada-Hacker/EmacsWindowManager/How To Navigate.md

 https://www.gnu.org/software/emacs/tour/

-Once you have a working knowledge of Emacs, the following is a list of commands and add-ons for navigating and controlling Emacs as a window manager.
+The following is a list of commands and add-ons for navigating and controlling Emacs as a window manager.

 1. I recommend installing multiterm.